 - Before arriving in Baghdad, we’ll visit the vast Basra British War Memorial – the memorial commemorates over 40,000 Commonwealth forces members who died during the Mesopotamian Campaign, from 1914 to 1921.

 - Arrive in Baghdad and check into your hotel room

-- Overnight at Baghdad Hotel
+- Farewell dinner and overnight at Baghdad Hotel

 - We’ll begin making our way north of Iraq passing multiple checkpoints again passing many villages returning to life after the destruction ISIS had left behind.

-- Trip highlight – Samarra is famous for its Minaret (also known as the Great Mosque of Samarra).
+- Samarra is famous for its Minaret (also known as the Great Mosque of Samarra).
 We will climb the spiralling staircase all the way to the top for the 360 degree view.
 Not for the faint hearted!

 - Continue north and stopping for lunch on the way